BonfaceKilz/BonfaceKilz/content/post/2017-06-27-interesting-thoughts.md

 I've been reading the book: **True Believer** for a while now.
 Here are some (random) quotes I've found interesting thus far in the book :)

 > *The despair brought by unemployment comes not only from the threat of destitution, but from the sudden view of a vast nothingness ahead.
-The unemloyed are more likely to follow the peddlers of hope than the handers out of relief.*
+The unemployed are more likely to follow the peddlers of hope than the handlers out of relief.*

 ***